murchie85/gossipSimulator/README.md

 - Rumour has an associated risk.
 - Rumour has a shelf life/popularity (value decreases to 0)
 - Rumours will be associated to citizens who spread or create it.
+- Citizens can only create or share rumours when near other people
+- Citizens age and die
+- Citizens (normally) want more status points
+- Creating rumours gain you status points or removes some

 Too much Rumour creation lowers the value of a rumour.